-The impact of strategic direction number one is that all staff are clearly demonstrating some evidence of differentiated lessons and assessment task design and feedback to students.
+The impact of strategic direction number two is that all staff are clearly demonstrating some evidence of differentiated lessons and assessment task design and feedback to students.
 This is evidenced through some work samples, teacher observations and student and teacher feedback.

 The impact that the explicit teaching of literacy and numeracy strategies is having across the school is that there is evidence of these strategies being shared across the school.
-There has also been evidence of improved numeracy in the results of the Progressive Assessment Test for students moving from Year 7 to Year 8 level professional development plans in place by the end of 2017 focusing on attainment of professional goals that reflect Australian Professional Standards for differentiation, engagement, literacy and numeracy.
-G&T, (EAL/D) and Learning Support students - all student names readily accessible to staff with Personal Learning Plans (PLPs) created for all targeted students.
-At the end of 2015 all CHS staff have a Performance Development Plan (PDP)based on the DoE policy, reflecting goals surrounding successful differentiation and encouraging the growth of a collaborative culture of peer and mentor teacher observations. for professional learning All students and staff actively utilise explicit Literacy and Numeracy support guides across all faculties and subjects.
+There has also been evidence of improved numeracy in the results of the Progressive Assessment Test for students moving from Year 7 to Year 8

+Progress towards achieving improvement measures Resources (annual) Improvement measure (to be achieved over 3 years) Progress achieved this year Funds Expended 100% of staff have high level professional development plans in place by the end of 2017 focusing on attainment of professional goals that reflect Australian Professional Standards for differentiation, engagement, literacy and numeracy.
+Identification and communication to staff of G&T, (EAL/D) and Learning Support students - all student names readily accessible to staff with Personal Learning Plans (PLPs) created for all targeted students.
+At the end of 2015 all CHS staff have a Performance Development Plan (PDP)based on the DoE policy, reflecting goals surrounding successful differentiation and encouraging the growth of a collaborative culture of peer and mentor teacher observations. \$3,583.86 casual relief for professional learning All students and staff actively utilise explicit Literacy and Numeracy support guides across all faculties and subjects.
 All 2015 staff participated in professional learning opportunities to support the explicit teaching of literacy and numeracy across all subjects.
 Literacy and numeracy support teams collected data from faculties about literacy and numeracy skills required in Stage four subjects, with a view to creating congruency in teaching and learning in 2016.
-Relief for faculty planning days \$2,000 Implementation of the MindMatters program results in a positive school culture for students and staff, as demonstrated in reduced numbers of students reporting feelings of anxiety and depression.
+Relief for faculty planning days \$7,583.86 Implementation of the MindMatters program results in a positive school culture for students and staff, as demonstrated in reduced numbers of students reporting feelings of anxiety and depression.
 All 2015 staff completed modules C1 and C2 MindMatters training All 2015 students completed C2 lessons for MindMatters MindMatters Action team formed.
-Staff Development Day term 2 2016
+Staff Development Day Term 2 2016